Oath of Enlistment for Military Service

 The oath of enlistment is administered by any commissioned officer to any person enlisting or re-enlisting for a term of service into any branch of the military.
 The oath is traditionally performed in front of the United States Flag and other flags, such as the state flag, military branch flag, and unit guidon may be present as well.

-Oath for Armed Forces Except the National Guard
+Oath for Armed Forces Except for the National Guard

 The military oath of enlistment (re-enlistment) is fairly straightforward for most military personnel.
 It's administered by a superior officer, and carried out like most traditional oaths, with the officer reading the oath and the person being sworn repeating it.